-Overview of security management: assets, vulnerabilities, threats, attacks, security tools, models and procedures.
-Role of policy making in the context of information security.
-Common practices to risk management and analysis.
-Fundamentals of cryptology, secure networking Problems and potential and access control. associated with designing solutions and implementing operating system and application Frameworks commonly used for security. governance and compliance control.
+Overview of security management: vulnerabilities, threats, attacks, security tools, models and procedures.
+Role of policy making in the context of information security. practices to risk management and analysis.
+Fundamentals of cryptology, secure networking and access control.
+Problems and potential solutions associated with designing implementing operating system and application security.
+Frameworks commonly used for governance and compliance control.
 Incident and disaster response.